PDF to TIF Conversion Explained

 Pros:

-- Multi-page Support: .TIF is one of the few image formats that can store multiple pages in a single file, matching the structure of a .PDF.
+- Multi-page Support: .TIF is one of the few image formats that supports multiple pages in a single file, matching the structure of a .PDF.

 Cons:

-- Loss of Text Data: You cannot highlight, copy, or search text in a .TIF file unless you process it later with Optical Character Recognition (OCR).
+- Loss of Text Data: You cannot highlight, copy, or search text in a .TIF without running Optical Character Recognition (OCR) software.

-- No Interactivity: All hyperlinks, bookmarks, and fillable form fields are permanently destroyed.
+- No Interactivity: Bookmarks, hyperlinks, form fields, and accessibility tags are destroyed.

 Conversion Difficulties & Why Convert.Guru